DislikePineapple/Julia-HydrodynamicStability.jl/docs/src/Problems/ode.md

     u(0) = a,\quad u(1) = b.
 ```

-Following the mathematical defination, the numerical specification is given as
+Following the mathematical definition, the numerical specification is given as

 ```@docs
 BVProblem{F, BC, U0, Y, P, K}